abrar-aslam1/sb1-ko29dx-3/src/pages/pillars/network-security.md

 For more information on implementing these practices, check out our [5 Essential Cybersecurity Tips](/blog/5-essential-cybersecurity-tips) blog post.

 Remember, network security is just one pillar of a comprehensive security strategy.
-Be sure to also review our other security pillars, such as [Data Protection](/pillars/data-protection) and [Employee Security Awareness](/pillars/employee-security-awareness), for a well-rounded approach to protecting your small business.
+Be sure to also review our other security pillars, such as [Data Protection](/pillars/data-protection), [Employee Security Awareness](/pillars/employee-security-awareness), and [Cloud Security](/pillars/cloud-security), for a well-rounded approach to protecting your small business.